Info About Hunger

 Our action

-In 2021, the Marion Polk Food Share network provided more than 11 million pounds of nutritious food to people in need across the Mid-Valley.
+In 2023, the Marion Polk Food Share network provided nearly 10 million pounds of nutritious food to people in need across the Mid-Valley.
 Every year, we work to eliminate the root causes of hunger through vocational training, nutrition education, garden education, and by working with communities to strengthen local food systems.